pik-gane/vodle/INSTALL.md

 *End users: On our end user website [vodle.it](http://vodle.it), you can directly use vodle in your browser or install it as a smartphone app.*

-This page describes how [contributors](./CONTRIBUTING.md) who want to test code can install vodle on their machine.
+This page describes
+- how [contributors](./CONTRIBUTING.md) who want to test code can install vodle on their machine.
+- how one can install a production version of the vodle web-app and database on a dedicated server using docker.

 ## Setting up a development and testing environment